 Danielle is the Animal Care Director at Sonoma County Wildlife Rescue.
 As Animal Care Director, Danielle has overall responsibility for the hospital, all volunteers that foster animals or work in the hospital, and the care of all animals in the temporary or permanent custody of Sonoma County Wildlife Rescue.
 Danielle is also the main interface with the ten Good Samaritan Veterinary practices that care for the most serious cases of animal injury or sickness.
 Danielle has over 10 years of hands-on experience with animal rescue and care: first as a volunteer, then as an Animal Care Assistant, and in 2010, as the full time Animal Care Director.
-Danielle is in her third and final year in the veterinary technician program at Santa Rosa Junior College.
+Danielle is a Registered Veterinary Technician.
 In addition, she has certifications in Animal Capture and Transport and Wildlife Emergency Response.
 She is also 24 hour HAZWOPER certified and is on the Oil Spill Emergency Response team.

 Animal Care Director